MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/search/azure-search.md

 ![](azure-search-images/search.png "Search Results")

-For more information about searching and filtering, see [Query your Azure Search index using the .NET SDK](https://docs.microsoft.com/en-us/azure/search/search-query-dotnet) on the Microsoft Documentation Portal.
+For more information about searching and filtering, see [Query your Azure Search index using the .NET SDK](/azure/search/search-query-dotnet/).

 <a name="suggestions" />